Denver Jewish Day School: Curriculum

 Denver Jewish Day School offers a dual-curriculum in both General Studies (English, Math, Science, Literature, Language) as well as Judaic Studies (Hebrew, Bible, Jewish History).
 The school is accredited by the Association of Colorado Independent Schools (ACIS) a regional affiliate of the National Association of Independent Schools.
 (NAIS) The school is also a part of a part of PRIZMAH: Center for Jewish Day Schools.

 Extracurricular activities

 The DJDS athletic teams, known as the Tigers (as a nod to the upper school's mascot when it was called RMHA), participate in interscholastic competition in baseball, basketball, soccer, volleyball, cross country, and e-sports.
 The basketball program drew media attention in February 2008 after the school's request to the Colorado High School Activities Association for some scheduling flexibility to avoid playing games during the Jewish sabbath was denied.
-In 2023 the Varisty Boys Basketball team won the Colorado State Championship.
+In 2023 the Varsity Boys Basketball team won the Colorado State Championship.